Honey Baked Camembert with Pecans

 If ever we’re at a party together and you can’t find me, I can almost 100% guarantee that I’m near the appetizers.
 With a glass of wine and smudged lipstick, probably.

 I am a firm and true believer in the sanctity of appetizers.
 Especially those that are primarily made up of cheese and also takes less than 10 minutes of hands-on work.
-Like lemony marinated mozzarella balls or cranberry orange cheese balls, for example.
+Like lemony marinated mozzarella balls or these pretty cranberry orange cheese balls, for example.

 But every once in a while, you need a cozy hot appetizer and that is where this camembert comes in!
 It’s quick, it’s simple, and it lights up the room.
 I mean, who in their right mind doesn’t get excited about melty cheese?